Monkeystation/photanol-com/src/pages/index.md

     lookout for talent.
 Send an open application to [jobs@photanol.com](mailto:jobs@photanol.com).
   list:
-    - title: Laboratory Support Technician
+    - title: Laboratory Support Technician / Laboratorium Support Analist
+      description_short: >-
-      description_short: Join the Photanol team to support the development of a process to produce biochemicals based on light and CO2
+        Join the Photanol team to support the development of a process to produce biochemicals based on light and CO2

+        /

+        Sluit je aan bij het Photanol-team en ondersteun de ontwikkeling van een proces voor de productie van biochemicaliën op basis van licht en CO2
       description_full: >-
+        *Voor Nederlands, zie onderaan*

+        Join the Photanol team to support the development of a process to produce biochemicals based on light and CO2

+        Location: Amsterdam

-        Your tasks and responsibilities:
+        *Your tasks and responsibilities*

         As a Laboratory Support Technician, you help your colleagues in the molecular microbiology and fermentation lab with various tasks.
 You will work in an international team of passionate researchers (about 30) at our R&D laboratory at the Science Park in Amsterdam.
 This is a day shift position (5-8 hours a day, 5 days a week).